 Describe the annual review and assessment of serious injuries and any deaths occurring in child care programs receiving CCDF, and in other regulated and unregulated child care centers and family child care homes, to the extent possible.
-DHS looked at substantiated complaint reports addressing serious harm/injury, supervision, and discipline.
-Hawaii did not have any substantiated child death complaint reports
+DHS pulls all the complaints received in the FFY 2024 statewide.
+DHS then looks at substantiated complaint reports addressing serious harm/injury, supervision and discipline.
+Hawaii's Child Care Regulation Program Office will meet to discuss if there are any needed changes to policy to addressing serious harm/injury, supervision and discipline in the Hawaii Administrative Rules or enforcement mechanisms.
+Hawaii did not have any substantiated child death complaints reports.